 [COMPANY NAME]

-HOSPITAL CONFINEMENT INDEMNITY COVERAGE
+HOSPITAL INDEMNITY [OR OTHER FIXED INDEMNITY] COVERAGE

 THIS [POLICY][CERTIFICATE] PROVIDES LIMITED BENEFITS

 BENEFITS PROVIDED ARE SUPPLEMENTAL AND ARE NOT INTENDED TO COVER ALL MEDICAL EXPENSES

 OUTLINE OF COVERAGE

 (1) Read Your [Policy][Certificate] Carefully—This outline of coverage provides a very brief description of the important feature of coverage.
 This is not the insurance contract and only the actual policy provisions will control.
 The policy itself sets forth in detail the rights and obligations of both you and your insurance company.
 It is, therefore, important that you READ YOUR [POLICY] [CERTIFICATE] CAREFULLY!